Oduanir/Bioinfo_Project_2024/README.md

 The subject line of the email should read: "Projet_bioinfo_2024_lastname1_firstname1_lastname2_firstname2".
 Additionally, please include an archive named lastname1_firstname1_lastname2_firstname2" containing all the required elements mentioned above.

-The submission deadline for your project is 15 MAY 2024 (to be confirmed).
+The submission deadline for your project is 15 MAY 2024.

 Note that it is permissible to integrate your code and report within a single notebook, as well as to combine the notebook with standalone code files.
 However, the report must be consolidated into a single document for submission.
 The evaluation criteria will prioritize the following, in order:
 - Adherence to the provided instructions,